My name is Juna Biagioni, I’m a mixed media artist & online art teacher, and I live in the beautiful heart of Amsterdam, the Netherlands.

 Some of my work is abstract, but most of my work is figurative – mainly portraits.
 I love to convey emotions and stories through faces!
 I try to capture some kind of ‘soul’ in my work – in an unpolished way.
 Soul can be soft, tender, and beautiful, but also difficult or raw.
 All these aspects are welcome in my work and interesting to explore.

 Making art is very important in my life.
-I practice self-inquiry as a spiritual path, focusing on learning to be present in the moment, to discern and be able to stay with anything I am experiencing, because it’s the only truth there really is.
+I practice self-inquiry as a personal development path, focusing on learning to be present in the moment, to discern and be able to stay with anything I am experiencing, because it’s the only truth there really is.

-And making art is a great way to bring this in practice.
-It’s wonderful to just be in the creative flow, totally focused on the art that’s being created and nothing else, feeling sometimes very serene and meditative, other times frustrated and with a lot of inner criticism, or very bubbly and alive.
+And making art is a great way to put this into practice.
+It’s wonderful to just be in the creative flow, totally focused on the art that’s being created and nothing else.
+Feeling sometimes very serene and meditative, other times frustrated and with a lot of inner criticism, or very bubbly and alive.
 It’s always an exciting journey, not knowing what the next move will be and where it will take me.
 It teaches me to trust, to dare to let go and make bold moves, and to step out of my own way and just follow the process.

 Connecting through art